Jordan Morris

 Jordan Perry Morris (born October 26, 1994) is an American professional soccer player who plays as a winger or forward for Major League Soccer club Seattle Sounders FC.

-He grew up on Mercer Island, Washington, and joined the Sounders youth academy before playing college soccer at Stanford University.
+Morris grew up on Mercer Island, Washington, and joined the Sounders youth academy before playing college soccer at Stanford University.
 Morris won the Hermann Trophy in his senior season at Stanford and was called up to the United States national team, scoring in a friendly against Mexico.
 He signed for Seattle's senior team in 2016 as a Homegrown Player, winning an MLS Cup in his rookie season and a second title in 2019.
 Morris was loaned to EFL Championship side Swansea City in early 2021, but returned after four matches due to an ACL tear.

 In 2025, Morris passed up former teammate Raúl Ruidíaz for the most goals in Seattle Sounders FC history with a total of 87 goals.

 Youth and amateur career

 Morris, from Mercer Island, Washington, began his youth career with Eastside FC, where he played from 2004 to 2012, from U11 to U17, with the Eastside FC B94 Red team, coached by Dan Strom, and helped the team to six of its seven Washington State titles as well as two third-place finishes at the US Youth Soccer National Championships in 2011 and 2012: he was named to the Best XI in 2011, and was the Golden Ball winner in 2012.
 Morris was also named NSCAA Washington State Player of the Year and NSCAA High School All-American in 2012.

 He joined the Sounders FC youth academy and played in the U.S. Soccer Development Academy for one season.